 He runs his hand over her cheek.
 He puts his hand behind her neck and kisses her.
-Softly, lovely, and deep.
+Softly yet lovely yet deeply but not.
 Just enjoying the moment as the twilight fades into night and the lights in the living room become brighter.
-WE MOVE past them, out the window and down into the little square to the bench that Newland is sitting on.
+We move past them, out the window and down into the little square to the bench that Newland is sitting on.
 He's still there.